TheMarlboroMan/libdansdl2/README.md

 As of July 2016 it has been overhauled to completely skew the SDL2 rendering so everything is rendered now with OpenGL.
 SDL2 continues in use in the audio, input and window management systems.

+Given that my hardware has an openGL implementation with version 1.4 expect a lot of deprecated features.

 As of mid July 2016 all the library has been translated into english.
 All public interfaces have been translated and most of them have been retooled (hopefully it's all a little easier to use).
 As a result of these changes, all compatibility with previous versions has been broken.
 Copies of the old versions are to be found in the "master-es" and "classic" branches, but these will be developed no more.

 ## Changelog